-Dusk Brothers are an 'Extraordinary Dark Swamp Blues' two-man-band from Bristol, UK.
+Dusk Brothers are a 'dark swamp blues' two-man-band from Bristol, UK.

-Dusk Brothers’ debut EP ’Storms, Rum, Liars and Guns' was released on Saturday 16th Feb 2019 to critical acclaim and with a very hot, sweaty, buzzing and packed out launch gig in their home town of Bristol.
+The debut EP "Storms, Rum, Liars and Guns" was released in 2019 with a release party in the brothers' home town of Bristol.

 Their first and eagerly anticipated full studio album is now under construction.